benedikt-wueller/localize/README.md

 # localize

-A flexible and extremely lightweight localization library.
+A stupid simple, flexible and extremely lightweight localization framework for Java 1.8+.